Marriage Preparation

 Early in the process, couples are invited to participate in a simple rite during Sunday Mass.
 The Church calles this rite the Rite of Entry into the Marriage Catechumenate.

-This rite allows the engaged couple to publicly express their desire to prepare for marriage and invites the parish community to support them through prayer.
+This rite allows the engaged couple to publicly express their desire to discern marriage together and invites the parish community to support them through prayer.

 Just as the Church accompanies those preparing for Baptism, the parish community accompanies couples preparing for marriage.